Brandon Lowe has 10th-inning RBI single, Tampa Bay Rays rally late to beat Colorado Rockies | TSN

 UP NEXT

-Rockies RHP Peter Lambert (3-4) will go against a Rays bullpen game on Thursday.
+Rockies RHP Peter Lambert (3-4) will go against RHP Shawn Armstrong (0-0), who will begin a bullpen game for the Rays on Thursday.

 AP MLB: https://apnews.com/hub/MLB